Code-Institute-Submissions/SoyFlow-1/README.md

 * Navbar: has a black background color in hexadecimal (# 000000) with light gray letters. and the font that this navbar uses is the font-family: sans-serif;
 * Background-image: the background image the musical sun symbol, in gold color, with a well-known cartoonnetwork figure as jonny vrabo, this character in white and also legrates them.

-* For the columns that have detailed information, we leave a white background with black letters since most of the users feel comfortable when reading; keeping the same font the font-family: sans-serif;
+* For the columns that have detailed information, we leave a white background with black letters since most of the users feel comfortable when reading; keeping the same font the font-family: sans-serif, font-family: monospace, monospace;

 ## Language Used